Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

 Social connections are vital to your child’s learning and development.
-Learning about developmental milestones can help a parent better understand the role of friendships in their child’s life and the challenges they may face.
-Strategies can also be formed around developmental themes.2 Here are some examples:
+Learning about developmental milestones can help you better understand the role of friendships in your child’s life and the challenges they may face.2

 - Five-year-olds have grand and vivid imaginations and can construct elaborate play themes.
 Because they are working hard to understand rules, those rules can facilitate play with peers.
 Some will “tattle” on peers when they do not get their way or see another break a rule.
 Rest assured, this is how five-year-olds internalize understanding the rules themselves — by attempting to enforce them with others.
 Five year olds may struggle with turn-taking and get into conflicts over toys.
 With limited attention spans, conflicts also tend not to last long.

 - Six-year-olds can be ambitious and thrive on encouragement.
 They can be highly competitive with peers, which can lead them into dishonesty, bossyness, and becoming critical of others.
 Similar to five-year-olds, they are attempting to internalize their own social rules and the criticism of others helps them define their own boundaries.
 However, kindness, connection, and inclusion are all important to emphasis at this age.